camcuz97/SoiledIt/README.md

     * about.html: The about page.
 Check us out!
     * index.html: The main page.
 You'll see this first!
   * app.py: The Flask main file.
 This is where the server handles all the data and incoming requests.

+## How to run
+Server: To spin up the server, make sure you have Python and Flask installed.
+Navigate into the folder that contains "app.py", and run "python app.py"